e-delaney/e-delaney.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Eoin Delaney, a postdoctoral researcher at the University of Oxford.
-Currently I am working on the Trustworthiness Auditing for AI project.
+I am Dr. Eoin Delaney, a postdoctoral researcher at the University of Oxford.
+I am excited to be working on the Trustworthiness Auditing for AI project.
 I mainly work on the technical side of this project with Prof. Chris Russell.
 However, I closely collaborate with Prof. Brent Mittelstadt and Prof. Sandra Wachter.
 At the moment we are working on building a toolkit for measuring and enforcing fairness for high-capacity models.

 Previously I obtained my Ph.D. from University College Dublin.
 I worked at the [Insight Centre for Data Analytics](https://www.insight-centre.org/) and the VistaMilk SFI research centre.
 My advisors were [Dr. Derek Greene](http://www.derekgreene.com/) and [Prof. Mark T. Keane](https://scholar.google.com/citations?hl=en&user=bBozfc4AAAAJ&view_op=list_works).